 - dairy-free options

-Companies will typically let their customers know when their weekly shipment is on the way.
-The food will usually arrive in a refrigerated box.
+Companies will typically let customers know when their weekly shipment is on the way.
+The food usually arrives in a refrigerated box.

-There are many potential advantages of meal delivery services.
-These include the following:
+There are many potential advantages of using meal delivery services, such as:

-- offering a helpful way of learning to cook
+- providing a helpful way of learning to cook

 - offering a new roster of recipes, often on reusable recipe cards